ivklisurova/custom-based-API-website/README.md

 ### General info
-A Custom Based OMDB API Website that provides to user options to create a profile and to add favourite movies.
-The user can write own comments and rate the movies.
+A Custom Based OMDB API Website that provides user options to create a profile and to add favorite movies.
+The user can write their own comments and rate the movies.

 ### Built With
 - Python